larpchronicles/rules/proposals/magic-rework.md

 The following spells may be cast using any of Arcane, Nature, or Spirit mana:
 I   - Glowing Light
 IV  - Barrier
-V   - Entrap Spirit, change incant to “...entrap your spirit”
+V   - Entrap Spirit, change incant to "...entrap your spirit"
 VII - Reflect
 IX  - Dispel Magic